myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

     Estimated Total Size (MB): 25.85
     ----------------------------------------------------------------

-torchsummary is very nice package that will give us output layer size and parameters information.
+torchsummary is a package that will give us output layer size and parameters information.
 You see there are total 6,379,786 learnable parameters.
 We will go around optimizing the code in future posts.

 **Training the model**